 Black Carbon aerosols over South Asia: top-down characterization of sources and properties

 Large emissions of black carbon (BC) aerosols in densely populated South Asia affect the quality of the regional air and the climate.
 However, these health and climate effects are associated with large uncertainties, as illustrated by a factor 2-3 offset between top-down observations and bottom-up model predictions of both BC sources/loadings and the direct climate effects.
-My thesis aims to contribute to reduce this model-observation gap.
-To this end, observational studies in source and receptor location in S Asia using a combination of geo-chemical and optical techniques will be employed in order to address (i) BC source apportionment; (ii) BC source fluxes; (iii) optical properties of ambient light-absorbing aerosols.
-I started my PhD work by participating in the South Asian Pollution Experiment (SAPOEX-16) between Jan-Mar 2016, a field campaign in the Maldives at MCOH along with various international collaborators.
-We made multitude of high resolution online and filter based atmospheric measurements and a major chunk of this would be analyzed during the course of my PhD work.
+My thesis aims to contribute to reducing this model-observation gap.
+To this end, observational studies in source and receptor location in S Asia using a combination of isotopic geo-chemical (δ13C/Δ14C of WSOC, BC and δ13C/δ18O of CO) and optical techniques will be employed in order to address (i) optical properties of ambient light-absorbing aerosols- Brown Carbon; (ii) Uncertainties in BC source apportionment ; (iii) Estimation of BC source fluxes using inverse-modeling of BC/CO ratio from isotopically constrained CO fractions.
+I took an active take in the South Asian Pollution Experiment (SAPOEX-16, SAPOEX-18) between Jan-Mar 2016, 2018, a series of field campaigns in the Maldives at MCOH observatory as well as BCOB observatory in Bangladesh along with various international collaborators.
+We made a multitude of high resolution online and filter based atmospheric measurements during these field campaign.
+A major chunk of this would be analyzed during the course of my PhD work.

 My work on the “Bleaching of Brown Carbon in the South Asian outflow ” was covered by press and media:

 - Indian Science Wire: http://vigyanprasar.gov.in/isw/new-study-says-haze-may-be-contributing-to-warming-south-asia.html